 Exchange Analyzer is a great tool for every Exchange Admin

-Analyzer is a PowerShell tool that scans an Exchange Server 2013 or 2016 organization and reports on compliance with best practices.
+Exchange Analyzer is a PowerShell tool that scans an Exchange Server 2013 or 2016 organization and reports on compliance with best practices.

-Exchange Analyzer is a community project, and is currently a release seeking feedback and results from real world environments.
+Exchange Analyzer is a community project, and is currently a beta release seeking feedback and results from real world environments.

 To read the latest information about Exchange Analyzer click here to visit the project's ReadMe on Github.
 More information can also be found in the Exchange Analyzer Wiki.